-The Grinnell College Security Communication Center is located at 1432 East Street on the corner of 10th Avenue and East Street.
+The Grinnell College Safety Communication Center is located at 1432 East Street on the corner of 10th Avenue and East Street.
 The Communication Center is staffed 24 hours a day, every day.
 The department currently employs one Technical Support Assistant II (Dispatch Center Coordinator) and three (3) part-time call-in dispatchers and numerous part-time student dispatchers.
 All of our operators are trained to handle emergency situations.
-The Communications Center is supervised by the Director of Campus Safety & Security.
+The Communications Center is supervised by the Director of Campus Safety.
 The Communications Center is responsible for the following:

 - Receiving incoming calls for assistance from the college and community.

-- Maintain and operate the Security dispatch center.
+- Maintain and operate the Safety dispatch center.

-- Dispatch Security Officers and other emergency services to locations needed.
+- Dispatch Safety Officers and other emergency services to locations needed.

 - Operate the after hours campus telephone information system.

 Beginning Monday, March 18, when making Enterprise reservations online with trips originating from Grinnell, you will need to select Marshalltown from the drop down menu.
-Their office staff will get the online reservation and automatically know the vehicle needs to be delivered to the Grinnell College Security office.
+Their office staff will get the online reservation and automatically know the vehicle needs to be delivered to the Grinnell College Campus Safety office.

 The Marshalltown Enterprise phone number is: 641-752-1000 or 1-800-257-1136.

 The Grinnell College Escort Service (Safe Rides) will escort you anywhere on the campus or within the city of Grinnell.